neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 acquisition runs, with different associated metadata.
 In this case, a metadata YAML file that applies specifically to a particular file can be created.

-For example, in the project below all videos are assumed to be of the task `"Visual Decision Making"`.
+In the project below all videos are assumed to be of the task `"Visual Decision Making"`.
 However, imagine for the run `run-002_camera-top.mp4` a video was taken of a different task.